-Dichroic glass sparkles wonderfully – flashing different colors depending on the angle you look at it.
+Dichroic glass is wonderfully sparkling – flashing different colors depending on the angle from which you look at it.
 Developed for use in the space program, it is now a popular material to use in jewelry making.
 In this class, you will make a fused glass pendant, choosing glass from a variety of colors, textures and patterns to produce your own unique design.
-The pendants will be fused for you in the Art Center’s kiln and we will attach a bail to complete the pendant in the second class.
+The pendants will be fused for you in the Art Center’s kiln, and we will attach a bail to complete the pendant in the second class.
 Then they are ready to be worn on a chain or cord and admired by everyone!

 Ruth Prince teaches glass fusing, enameling and metal clay classes at the Oak Ridge Art Center and serves on their advisory board.
 She has a BA in math and computer science and a BFA in painting, both from UT, Knoxville.

-Class will be held at The Oak Ridge Art Center - 201 Badger Avenue.
+Classes will be held at the Oak Ridge Art Center at 201 Badger Avenue.

 Leah Marcum-Estes is the Director of the Oak Ridge Art Center.
 As a museum professional and arts educator for over 30 years, she has worked with artists and techniques in Tennessee and Kentucky.

-Students will work with clay to make a simple hand built, slab tray.
-They will learn to roll out slabs and add decorative designs and embellishments using leaves or flowers (vegetation) by impressing them into the surface of the clay.
+After constructing a vase using slabs of clay and slab building techniques, students will explore various ways to create surface designs and incorporate these into their vase.
+Students will produce and complete a vase by the end of the class.
+They will learn to roll out slabs and add decorative designs and embellishments.
 The piece will then be bisque fired, before students return for the second session to glaze.
-Students will return for the 3rd session to pick-up their finished work.
+Students will return for the third session to pick-up their finished work.
 Classes will meet in the pottery studio at the Oak Ridge Art Center – 201 Badger Avenue, Oak Ridge.
-Students should wear washable clothes and shoes and be prepared to play in the “mud.”
-Pre-made pieces will be available to purchase, glaze and fire for an additional fee.
+Students should come dressed and ready to get “muddy.”

 Bill Capshaw is a member of the Advisory Board of the Oak Ridge Art Center, where he oversees the planning and operation of the pottery studio and teaches beginning to advanced classes.
 He received a Bachelor of Fine Arts (Ceramics) in 1971 and a Master of Fine Arts (Printing Process) in 1974.
 In addition to teaching at the Art Center, he has given workshops at facilities such as the Appalachian Center for Crafts, Arrowmont, John C. Campbell Folk School, and Vanderbilt University.
 As a professional artist, he competes locally and on a national level, has received many awards, and is represented in many museum collections.